dydra/dydra/README.md

 Configuration
 -------------

-### ~/.dydra/credentials
+### ~/.dydra/environment

 The first time you run the `dydra` command, you'll be asked to authenticate.
-When you type in your username and password, your API token will be fetched and stored in the the `~/.dydra/credentials` file in your home directory, enabling you to bypass the authentication step for future commands.
+When you type in your account name and password, your API token will be fetched and stored in the `~/.dydra/environment` file in your home directory, enabling you to bypass the authentication step for future commands.

 Environment